top of page

 String trio at wedding ceremony in

-Though I'd performed for many weddings, when it was my turn to walk down the aisle, I was so so nervous.
-Want to know the one thing that calmed me down?
-Hearing my violin and guitar duet performing a beautiful string rendition of La Vie En Rose and then Can't Help Falling in Love.
+Though I'd performed for many weddings, when it was my turn to walk down the aisle, I was so terribly nervous.
+Do you know what the one thing was that calmed me down?
+Hearing my musicians performing a beautiful string rendition of La Vie En Rose and then Can't Help Falling in Love.

 Choosing the perfect song to accompany your grand entrance is a decision that reflects your style and the emotions you want to convey.
 To help you curate a memorable playlist for this special moment, here's a list of the best songs to walk down the aisle to.
-I'm including videos of our live, unedited performances so you can get a true feel for what it's really like to hear our live strings perform (See?
-I know what you need!)
-Some of the songs are links because I can't embed a YouTube short, so don't miss those!
+Today, I'm including videos of our performances so you can get a true feel for what it's really like to hear live strings perform.

 1. "Canon in D" by Johann Pachelbel: